How to keep cool in Rome.

 On this and our other page about how to keep cool and safe are our top ten tips for keeping cool in Rome when the temperature rises.

-We've assumed you will already be aware of the 'normal' courses of action to avoid sunburn and sun stroke: always use a sunscreen, keep the back of your neck covered, and wear a hat, particularly if your head is, as they say, "follicly challenged."
+We've assumed you will already be aware of the 'normal' courses of action to avoid sunburn and sun stroke: always use a sunscreen, keep the back of your neck covered, and wear a hat, particularly if your scalp is exposed due to lack of hair.

 And remember that if you're taking pets to Italy they need to be protected from the sun too.
 Have a look at our twenty tips to prevent your animals getting sun stroke.